butterfly-ops/docs/adminpanel.md

 ```

 will hide Object Specs with column name: `image`, `title`, `label`, `subtitle` and will show the Object Specs based on the
 value of the current Object Spec.
-For example: if the value is equal to `ThirdValue` it will show Object Spec with column name: `subtitle`.
+For example: if the value is `ThirdValue` it will show Object Spec with column name: `subtitle`.